QUICK ANSWER

 CheapInsurance.com by the Numbers

-West Virginia operates under a tort (at-fault) system.
-If you’re found responsible for a crash, you pay for the damages.
-To stay legal, your policy must meet these minimums:
+West Virginia operates as a tort (at-fault) system.
+If you’re found responsible for an accident, you will pay for the damages.
+A car insurance policy must meet these minimums:

-The “Uninsured” Factor: Unlike many states, West Virginia mandates that you carry Uninsured Motorist (UM) coverage at limits that mirror your liability.
+West Virginia mandates that you are insured with Uninsured Motorist (UM) coverage at limits that are the same as your liability insurance.
 This is non-negotiable.
-With roughly 9% to 10% of state drivers currently operating without insurance, this coverage is often the only thing standing between you and a massive out-of-pocket medical bill if a hit-and-run occurs.
+With roughly 9% to 10% of state drivers currently driving without car insurance, this coverage is a wise decision.

 Types of Car Insurance Coverage

-- Property Damage Liability: Covers damage to another person’s vehicle, building, fence, or property
+- Property Damage: Damage to another person’s vehicle, building, fence, or property

 - $10,000 property damage per accident